jatang994/212-spring-2020/lab-09/readme.md

 The public method should take no parameters, call the private method on the root, and return the resulting integer representing the height of the tree.
 The private method should take a `BSTNode *` parameter and return an integer representing the height of the subtree rooted at the node passed in.

+> Note: Calling the height method on an empty tree should return -1 as a tree with one node is of height 0.
+This is meant to distinguish between the two.

 #### Traversals

 Here you will need six methods in total: